MXM and Wolf Cousins: Max, Rami, and Maratone Studios

-In November 1997, Denniz PoP revealed that he had been diagnosed with stomach cancer and began to fall ill.
-At the time, he was working with Max Martin and Kristian Lundin on material for Five, as well as his then-girlfriend Jessica Folcker's self-titled debut album, who previously appeared as a backing vocalist in previously released Cheiron songs for Ace of Base, Dr. Alban and Leila K. In the turn of the year, Max began to take creative control for most of the records being produced in Denniz's absence, however, whilst in hospital, Max would frequently visit him to get feedback on the songs he was working on.
+In November 1997, Denniz PoP revealed that he had been diagnosed with stomach cancer.
+At the time, he was working with Max Martin and Kristian Lundin on material for Five, as well as his then-girlfriend Jessica Folcker's self-titled debut album, who previously appeared as a backing vocalist in previously released Cheiron songs for Ace of Base, Dr. Alban and Leila K. In the turn of the year, Max began to take creative control of most of the records being produced in Denniz's absence.
+However, while in the hospital, Max would frequently visit him to get feedback on the songs he was working on.
 When released, Jessica's album became an instant Swedish hit with the singles "Tell Me That You Like" and "How Will I Know (Who You Are)" and gained Folcker a nomination for Best Newcomer and Best Female Artist at the Grammis.
-Furthermore, Denniz and Max received a "Special Grammis Award" and "Special Honor Award" for restoring the world popoularity of Swedish pop music and making Sweden the third largest music exporting country in the world.
+Furthermore, Denniz and Max received a "Special Grammis Award" and "Special Honor Award" for restoring the world popularity of Swedish pop music and making Sweden the third largest music exporting country in the world.
 Denniz however, could not attend the ceremony due to his illness.
-Denniz PoP died of cancer in August 1998, aged 35, and wasn't until after his death that people started to recognize his achievements over the years.

-In an interview, Lundin opened up about how hard life became in and out of the studio since Denniz's passing, "...it's been difficult for all of us to get any work done here.
+Denniz PoP died of cancer in August 1998, aged 35, with many recognizing his contributions posthumously.
+In an interview, Lundin opened up about his struggles in and out of the studio since Denniz's passing, "...it's been difficult for all of us to get any work done here.
 It's taking us a lot longer than usual."
 In the wake of his death, Max took over as director of Cheiron Studios, alongside Tom Talomaa.